andob/JClusterSpiderifier/README.md

 </dependency>
 ```

-#### Setup
+### Setup

-##### Android / GoogleMaps
+### Android / GoogleMaps

 [Google Maps guide](https://github.com/andob/JClusterSpiderifier/tree/master/sample_android_google_maps)

 using [GoogleMaps Android utils / marker clustering module](https://github.com/googlemaps/android-maps-utils)

-##### Android / MapBox
+### Android / MapBox

 [MapBox guide](https://github.com/andob/JClusterSpiderifier/tree/master/sample_android_mapbox)

 using [Mapbox Android Plugin / deprecated marker clustering module](https://github.com/mapbox/mapbox-plugins-android/tree/ce6793ac7cf107b4ce5cd4740f5aef6aaf6b9a0b/plugin-cluster)

-##### Other library / platform
+### Other library / platform

 Take a look at Android / Google maps or MapBox guide.
 The library itself focuses only on the algorithm, does not interact with nor include any map library.
 Thus the setup is a little verbose..
-But in this way you have unlimited freedom to customize your code and use the library with any map library (GMaps, MapBox, osmdroid etc) for any platform (Android, JavaFX etc).
+But in this way you have unlimited freedom to your code, to use any map library (GMaps, MapBox, osmdroid etc) or any platform (Android, JavaFX etc).

-#### License
+### License

 ```java
 Copyright 2018 Andrei Dobrescu